Jonny0201/DataStructure/DataStructure/ForwardList/ForwardList.md

   3\) -- 6\) The comparison operator is different from the operator of C++ Standard Template Library's `std::forward_list`.
 I will introduce in operator `<` for example.
 For the other operators, you can analogize from operator `<`.
 Now assumed that there is a `ForwardList` named A and an another `ForwardList` named B that is going to compare with `ForwardList` A. First, the function will compare the size of two `ForwardList`s, that the `ForwardList` A has a bigger size will return false as result.
 If two `ForwardList`s have the same sizes then will compare every element, till find a position that two `ForwardList`s have a different element from each other, then compare which element.
 If `ForwardList` A's element is smaller, then return true.<br />

-    > Tip : The type of Vector should support the operator then the overloading operators will work, or will make a compile error.
+    > Tip : The type of ForwardList should support the operator then the overloading operators will work, or will make a compile error.

   7\) -- 8\) Only two `ForwardList`s have the same sizes and every position's element is identical then the operator `==` will return true, else the operator `!=` will return true.